hapify/hapify/docs/templating/javascript/code-samples.md

 ## Create indexes for MongoDB

-This template will produce a JSON containing all indexes that should be created in MongoDB accordingly to the fields requirements.
+This template will produce a JSON containing all indexes that should be created in MongoDB according to the field requirements.
-It create an index for fields searchable, sortable or entity references.
+It creates an index for searchable or sortable fields or entity references.
-It also creates unique index for unique fields and text index for searchable string fields.
+It also creates a unique index for unique fields and a text index for searchable string fields.

 === "JavaScript"